benjaminsage/EE133.github.io/Lab_1/writeup.md

 - Capacitor
 - Inductor

-Their impedance formulas follow, with R standing for Resistor, C for Capacitor, and I for Inductor:
+Their impedance formulas follow, with R standing for Resistor, C for Capacitor, and L for Inductor:

 <img src="https://render.githubusercontent.com/render/math?math=Z_R = R" align="center">
 <img src="https://render.githubusercontent.com/render/math?math=Z_C = \frac{-j}{\omega C}">
 <img src="https://render.githubusercontent.com/render/math?math=Z_L = j \omega L">

+These are, however, theoretical only.
+Every resistor, capacitor, and inductor, in real life, actually contains all three of these components.
+A real resistor actually has a theoretical resistor, capacitor, and inductor, as do real capacitors and inductors.

+The additional theoretical components are known as **pararasitics**.

 ## Experimental Setup